EkthaReddy/RISC-V-Single-Cycle-Processor/README.md

 Step 1: The type of instruction used will determine the path for data to flow.
 To explain in simpler ways, the data will follow a path from the program counter at an initial address let's take 1000.
 It will give the instruction in machine code language after being fed into the instruction Memory.

 Step 2: The opcode and instruction used will excute path in a certain direction.
-To know which path to choose the multiplexer is been placed.
+To know which path to choose, the multiplexer is been placed.

 Step 3:The sourse register from instruction set is fed into the register file at source operand A1(for single source register) which now gives us SrcA.
-For SrcB, Adding the extend file which will convert the small bits to 32 bit wide.
+For SrcB, add the extend file which will convert the small bits to 32 bit wide.

-Note: If two single source register are used then, both A1 and A2 source operand are used.
+Note: If two single source register are used then both A1 and A2 source operand are used.

-Step 4: The SrcA and SrcB will be computed in ALU Logice where it comprise of Main Decoder and ALU Decoder which is being controlled by ALU Controller.
+Step 4: The SrcA and SrcB will be computed in ALU Logice where it comprise of Main Decoder and ALU Decoder which are controlled by ALU Controller.

 Step 5: The ALUResult is fed into the Data memory and where the Result is added back to the Register File of WD3.
 RegWrite is added as a control signal to ALU Controller.